 Ms. Marshall is committed to carrying out the mission of the United States Department of Justice: protecting Americans from terrorism and threats to national security, combating violent crime, fighting financial fraud and protecting the country’s vulnerable populations -- children, the elderly, hate crime victims, and victims of exploitation.
-She serves on the Attorney General’s Subcommittees on Terrorism/National Security and Native American Issues.
-Ms. Marshall also serves on the Attorney General’s Working Groups on Child Exploitation, Medical Marijuana and Forensic Science.
+She serves as the Vice-Chair of the Attorney General’s Native American Issues Subcommittee, and is the Co-Chair of the Federal Working Group on Native American/Alaska Native Children Exposed to Violence.
+In addition she serves on the Attorney General’s Terrorism/National Security Subcommittee, as well as the Working Groups on Child Exploitation and Medical Marijuana.

 Amanda Marshall has dedicated her entire professional career to public service.
 Prior to her appointment as U.S. Attorney, she worked for the Oregon Department of Justice for approximately 10 years as an Assistant Attorney General and Attorney in Charge of the Child Advocacy Section, representing the Department of Human Services/Child Welfare.
 In addition, she worked as a Deputy District Attorney in Coos County for five years, prosecuting a variety of cases – from property crimes to murder – and overseeing the Domestic Violence Prosecution Unit.